aptech/docs/docs/CR-pdfBinomial.rst

     :param prob: The probability of success on any given trial.
 ExE conformable with *successes*. :math:`0 < prob < 1`.
     :type prob: NxK matrix, Nx1 vector or scalar

-    :returns: p (*NxK matrix, Nx1 vector or scalar*) The probability of the specified number of *successes*.
+    :return p: The probability of the specified number of *successes*.

+    :type p: NxK matrix, Nx1 vector or scalar

 Examples
 ----------------